jarikorhonen/rnnbiqa/README.md

 As a prerequisite, the following third-party image quality databases need to be installed:

-LIVE Challenge image quality database from: http://live.ece.utexas.edu/research/ChallengeDB/ KoNIQ-10k image quality database from: http://database.mmsp-kn.de/koniq-10k-database.html SPAQ image quality database from: https://github.com/h4nwei/SPAQ
+LIVE Challenge image quality database from: http://live.ece.utexas.edu/research/ChallengeDB/

+KoNIQ-10k image quality database from: http://database.mmsp-kn.de/koniq-10k-database.html

+SPAQ image quality database from: https://github.com/h4nwei/SPAQ

 For using the implementation, extract all the Matlab scripts (*.m) in the same folder.

-For training and testing the model from scratch, you can use 'masterScript.m'.
+For training and testing the model from scratch, you can use `masterScript.m`.
 It can be run from Matlab command line as:

 ```